Frequently Asked Questions

 Will a HEAR replace the degree certificate?

-No; it does not replace your degree certificate but will compliment it; it is however expected that in the future the HEAR will replace the traditional transcript and diploma supplement.
+No; it does not replace your degree certificate but will compliment it.
+The document does however replace the traditional paper diploma supplement (transcript) issued to students.

 Can I have an authorised printed copy of my HEAR?

 Authorised HEARs are only available in digital format; printed copies on secure stationery are not provided.
 You may, however, print a copy of your HEAR document.